ben-251/ben-251.github.io/content/posts/tags explained.md

 tags:
   - meta
 date: 2025-04-04
+description: A breakdown of the tags used in the blog
 ---
 - `#math`: recent maths learning and such.
 For proofs or formal writeups of recent theories, see `/mathematics` instead
 - `#poetry`: recent poetry observations and process updates.
 Excludes pages created solely to present poems.
 That goes in `/poems`